Trust Me, I Can Convince You: The Contextualized Argument Appraisal Framework: Corpus Creation

-\paragraph{Emotion Reason.} Participants are instructed to provide a short textual explanation of the evoked emotions using a free text field without length restriction.
+\paragraph{Emotion Reason.} Participants are instructed to provide a short textual explanation of the evoked emotions using a free text field.

-\paragraph{Emotion Influence.} Participants answer three questions about the influence of the sender, argument content, and receiver on a 5-point Likert scale.
+\paragraph{Emotion Influence.} Participants answer three questions about the influence of the sender, argument content, and receiver.
 The questions are phrased in the format ``[The speaker identity, the argument itself, who I am] was important for the emotion I developed''.

-\paragraph{Appraisals.} We phrase each appraisal dimension as an affirmation, for instance, for response urgency we formulate: ``I feel the urge to immediately respond to the argument''.
-Every appraisal dimension is evaluated on a 5-point Likert scale (not at all, \ldots, extremely).
+\paragraph{Appraisals.} We phrase each appraisal dimension as an affirmation, e.g., for response urgency we formulate: ``I feel the urge to immediately respond to the argument''.

 \paragraph{Manipulation.} For each argument, participants provide their perceived degree of manipulative intent.
-We formulate the question: ``Do you feel manipulated by this argument?'' and allow answers on a 5-point Likert scale (not at all, \ldots, extremely)\footnote{In preliminary studies, we found perceived manipulation to decrease convincingness.
+We formulate the question: ``Do you feel manipulated by this argument?''\footnote{In preliminary studies, we found perceived manipulation to decrease convincingness.
 In \contarga, there is a weak, significant negative correlation between manipulation and convincingness, which we leave for future work for a more in-depth analysis.}.

-\paragraph{Convincingness.} Similar to the manipulation, participants annotate the perceived convincingness for the question ``How convincing is this argument for you?'' on a 5-point Likert scale.
+\paragraph{Convincingness.} Similar to the manipulation variable, participants annotate the perceived convincingness for the question ``How convincing is this argument for you?''